 An easy way to test your baseline standard for balance is to conduct a single leg stance.
 You will want to stand with your arms across the chest and legs not touching each other, ideally with your shoes off.
 Stand on one leg without either legs or arms moving from the start position.
 The norms for each age group on how long they should be able to stand on one leg are below.
 The test is stopped if you have trunk sway or if you put your hand or leg down to ground you.
 Try this test three times and take the best number of seconds out of the three.
 Your aim is to get to 10 to 20 seconds regardless of age.

 After you complete therapy, when your fatigue is down and you feel stronger, it is important to continue with your exercises to keep up your new level of vitality.
-Joining a gym would be ideal.
-A wellness group program, such as the one found in the HSS Orthopedic Physical Therapy Center.
+Joining a gym would be ideal, or a wellness group program such as the one found in the HSS Orthopedic Physical Therapy Center.
 You pay a small fee per session to work out with a supervisor.
 A clinic technician or physical therapy assistant is there to set up the equipment and support you should you have questions or concerns relating to your exercise.
 Signing up for exercise classes or exercising with a friend helps promote motivation and adherence to your exercise regimen.
 Lastly, exercising at home is an easy, economic way to continue with your treatment plan.